lenseswaenen/lenseswaenen.github.io/_blog_ideas.md

 4. `bundle exec jekyll serve`

 # Errata
-- Bayes post: ...flat or Heaviside... --> Renders as table
+x Bayes post: ...flat or Heaviside... --> Renders as table x Bayes post: ...This is even kind off... --> kind of x Bayes post: ...Where biases are relatively bi? --> big x Bayes post: ...because of it satisfies... --> because it satisfies x Bayes post: ...before we move on the Bayesian --> move on TO x Bayes post: definetely --> definitely x Rotation matrix post: factor 2 mistake (Brian Delhaisse)